zboewer/frontier-LLMs.-Constraint-Membrane/README.md

- measurable system and reverse-engineers its functional architecture through live experimentation.
+**Measurable system and reverse-engineers its functional architecture through live experimentation.**

 ---